School Districts Information & Referrals

 Case Studies and Results

+Cajal Academy’s unique approach has brought transformational change that transfers across settings even for students with very complex profiles.
 Our approach has proven successful in increasing a child’s reading and writing levels as much as six grade levels in a single school year; transforming children who have long been socially dysfunctional into social leaders who are recognized for their ability to bring other children together not just within our school but in community-based settings; bringing students from full-on school refusal to full attendance and participation within a matter of months; and empowering students with highly complex medical profiles out of home-bound instruction, into a classroom with peers—and on to the college of their dreams, prepared to independently manage those conditions in the setting of their choice.
-Our first graduate is now studying at a prestigious college, the top in his field, where he has a robust community and is pursuing his professional dreams, unencumbered by the severe social anxieties, executive function difficulties and verbal expression difficulties with which he joined us in the midst of a severe medical crisis.

 Ground-Breaking Special Education Services

-Use these links to learn more about our transformative approaches to common educational needs within our cohort:
+Use these links to learn more about this transformative approach and how we apply it to common educational needs within our cohort:

 Learning & Executive Function Differences